-People living with dementia have the human right to participate in all decisions which affect their lives and wellbeing.
-This is inclusivity and should be embedded throughout the Queensland community and applied regardless of whether a person has a dementia diagnosis.
+People with disability, including people living with dementia, have the human right to participate in all decisions which affect their lives and wellbeing.
+This is inclusivity and should be embedded throughout the draft Strategy.

 One of the biggest barriers to a human rights approach to dementia is that it is still poorly understood by the community, including by many people working in the health, disability and aged care sectors.
 There is an obligation for all levels of government, health, disability and aged care sectors and their workforce to ensure people living with dementia are treated with the same dignity, respect and rights as everyone else.